binarykitchen/videomail-client/README.md

 <a name="constructor"></a>
 ### new VideomailClient([options])

-The constructor accepts a JSON with optional options, see above.
+The constructor accepts a JSON with optional <a href="#options">options</a>.

 <a name="on"></a>
 ### videomailClient.on([event,] [callback])

-The videomail client is inherited from EventEmitter and emits lots of useful events for your app.
+The VideomailClient class is inherited from EventEmitter and emits lots of useful events for your app.
 Here an example:

 ```js
 videomailClient.on('formReady', function() {